I had a problem that I couldn’t shake.

 When you’re mired in a writing slump, only one thing will bring you out of it and cruising again, and that’s publishing something.
 Anything.
 Just get something out on your blog, on Medium or wherever your work lives.
 Hell, even send it to your mom.
 Never underestimate the power that comes from finishing something.
-Finishing one thing is more powerful that starting 1,000.
+Finishing one thing is more powerful than starting 1,000.

-Once you get to finish a piece and watch it live outside your computer, you’ll want to get that feeling again, and again.
+Once you finish a piece and watch it live outside your computer, you’ll want that feeling again, and again.
 So publish something — anything.
 It can be a 200 word thought, a poem, or a thank you letter to your greatest writing influence.
 Just get it out into the world and get the feeling of accomplishment back.
 You’ll quickly follow it up again, again.
 Maybe not as fast as my goals, but you never know.
 In fact, the story you’re reading right now is my slump-buster.
 Can’t wait to see what follows.

 image by Toronto History via CC by 2.0